-The study team recommends three segments as early action or short-term projects:
+The study team recommends three segments as early action or short-term projects: <Phasing map - show P&T, ELG, and proposed phase 1 segments, as well as existing facilities.

 - Beaver Creek segment.
 This segment will connect the southern end of the popular Struble Trail with the existing walking path on GO Carlson Boulevard and will provide safer access to several municipal parks.
 Additionally, a previous study conducted by Caln Township and a study currently underway by the Brandywine Conservancy will lay the foundation for public support of the project and will prepare it to move directly into engineering upon securing funding. - 2) West Sadsbury segment.
 Just east of the Atglen segment, this segment will serve to further extend the Enola Low Grade Trail into Chester County and will provide Parkesburg residents easy access to the trail.
 Additionally, it will provide a bicycle and pedestrian connection between Atglen and Parkesburg Boroughs, which has long been desired.
 Although there are several private landowners with which the trail implementing agency (likely Chester County) would have to negotiate for access, many of these landowners have already been approached and were amenable to finding an appropriate alignment for the trail through their property.